justinmiller33/CampaignFinances/README.md

 - fullOccupationAndWealth.m: Drawing relationships from Job titles
 - jobIdp.xlsx: Table of Job Title, In District Donation percentage, and other demographic stats

+**5. 2018 Elections Only: Normalizing Occupation Distributions by using only 2018 Data**
+- LegFinderB.py: Modified legFinder.py with similar functionality for 2018 dataset
+- orderedDistrictsB.csv: output from LegFinderB.py
+- OccupationSenateData.png: table of average donations by job category

 ## Contributors
 Matthew Katz - Boston College - katzmn@bc.edu